-I am a Professional and Digital Learning Coordinator for Humble ISD.
-A school district about 20 miles northeast of Houston, Texas, with a student population of roughly 44,000 students.
+Before I started working for the esteemed ed tech PD provider, friEdTechnology, I was a Professional and Digital Learning Coordinator for Humble ISD, a school district about 20 miles northeast of Houston, Texas, with a student population of roughly 44,000 students.

-My role is to provide purposeful digital integration support and professional learning opportunities for the secondary campuses in our district.
+My role was to provide purposeful digital integration support and professional learning opportunities for the secondary campuses in the district.

-I am fortunate.
-I get the privilege of attending and oftentimes presenting at a variety of ed tech conferences throughout the year with the goal of learning new trends, strategies, and best practices for all aspects of digital literacy.
+I was fortunate (and still am) to get the privilege of attending and oftentimes presenting at a variety of ed tech conferences throughout the year with the goal of learning new trends, strategies, and best practices for all aspects of digital literacy.

-The point is for me to bring new and/or repurposed ideas back to my district, align them to the goals of the campuses and teachers I serve, and create deliverables in the form of face-to-face, job-embedded, and/or online professional learning.
+The point was for me to bring new and/or repurposed ideas back to the district, align them to the goals of the campuses and teachers I served, and create deliverables in the form of face-to-face, job-embedded, and/or online professional learning.

 The Google Docs Conundrum

-So with that said, this is my sixth year working at the district, and for four of those years, I would go to these conferences and basically type everything the speakers were saying into several Google Documents, while thinking to myself, "Wow!
-I can't wait to use all of these amazing tools and resources and share them with our teachers -"
+So with that said, for four of the six years I worked at the district, I would go to these conferences and basically type everything the speakers were saying into several Google Documents, while thinking to myself, "Wow!
+I can't wait to use all of these amazing tools and resources and share them with our teachers,"

 only to be greeted by 100 emails, calendar drops for meetings, new projects, follow-ups on existing projects, campus visits, and professional learning commitments when I returned to work.